sign-language-processing/sign-language-processing.github.io/src/index.md

 @cihan2018neural fundamentally differ from that approach and opt to formulate this problem as if it is a natural-language translation problem.
 They encode each video frame using AlexNet [@krizhevsky2012imagenet], initialized using weights that were trained on ImageNet [@deng2009imagenet].
 Then they apply a GRU encoder-decoder architecture with Luong attention [@luong2015effective] to generate the gloss.
-In a followup work, @camgoz2020sign use a transformer encoder [@vaswani2017attention] to replace the GRU, and use a CTC to decode the gloss.
+In follow-up work, @camgoz2020sign use a transformer encoder [@vaswani2017attention] to replace the GRU and use a CTC to decode the gloss.
 They show a slight improvement with this approach on the video-to-gloss task.

 ##### Gloss-to-Video